dolphinotaku/AngularJS-HKID-check-digit-validation/README.md

 `hkid-check.html` *page*

 This is a little tool use to validate a set of HKIDs.
-For you to use in your projects.
-Greate for share and release under MIT License
+Also for me to get more understand in AngularJS, have fun.
+I need to perform data migration during my work, to prevent the typing mistakes and human errors.
+The tool uses a well known unofficial algorithm to perform Check Digit on HKID.
+Until this moment, the check digit algorithm, it seems to be correct, even the government never recognizes that.

 ## Demo
 Let try on the [demo page](http://keithbox.github.io/AngularJS-HKID-check-digit-validation/hkid-check.html)